In summary, this post will teach you how to optimize the hand-off of email content from your content creation team and create automation that will:

 - Send email content from a Google Sheet to Zapier

-- Create a Marketo email program, email asset, and smart campaigns for this email
+- Create an email program, email asset, and smart campaigns for this email

-- Upload images from Dropbox to the Marketo Design Studio using the Marketo API so that they can be used in your email
+- Upload images from Dropbox to the Design Studio using the API so that they can be used in your email

-- Populate your email by transferring the content from your Google Sheet to Marketo email variables using the Marketo API
+- Populate your email by transferring the content from your Google Sheet to email variables using the API

 N.B.
-If it is your first time using the Marketo API or you need a quick refresher then check out the Marketo API Quick-Start Guide to see how to make your first Marketo API requests in Postman before transitioning to making requests in code or in the Zapier automation tool.
+If it is your first time using the API or you need a quick refresher then check out the Quick-Start Guide to the API to see how to make your first API requests in Postman before transitioning to making requests in code or in the Zapier automation tool.

-Consequently, the first step toward using Marketo dynamic email content is by creating a Segmentation in Marketo and defining the smart list criteria for each constituent segment.
+Consequently, the first step toward using dynamic content is by creating a Segmentation and defining the smart list criteria for each constituent segment.

 The next step is to work with your content creation team to get the different content that will be sent to each segment so that you can put this content into your emails!